In my previous article, Would You Use A Reusable Menstrual Pad?

 We look at some more of the available products and their pros and cons for all women.

-Made from healthcare-grade silicone, these devices are used to be inserted, collect menstrual blood, then emptied and washed before being reused.
+Made from healthcare-grade silicone, Menstrual Cups are used to be inserted, collect menstrual blood, then emptied and washed before being reused.
 They come in two different sizes, for women who have and women who have not been through childbirth and can last for years.
 They come in a variety of styles and brands, but the general idea is they are a leak-proof funnel-shaped with a stem for removal.

 - Low-irritant.
 The materials they are made from suit sensitive individuals and leave you more naturally lubricated than tampons which draw away moisture.